Vinrach/Skip-Gram_Model---Distributed_Word_Representation/README.md

 phrases and forming vector representations.

 # Objective
-The outcome of this research paper is to increase the capabilities of the Skip-gram model to further enhance the word vector quality, accelerate the training process and effectively handle the representation of phrases that cannot be simply created from their individual word components.
+The outcome of this project is to increase the capabilities of the Skip-gram model to further enhance the word vector quality, accelerate the training process and effectively handle the representation of phrases that cannot be simply created from their individual word components.
 To achieve these goals, the researchers suggested a number of significant changes and enhancements